What is Data Smoothing?

 The moving average approach is best used when there is slight or no seasonal variation.
 Moving average data smoothing is used for separating random variation.

-It is a simple data smoothing approach that economists use to help assess the underlying patterns in building permits, as well as other volatile datasets.
+It is a simple data smoothing approach that economists use to help assess the underlying patterns in building permits and other volatile datasets.
 Moving average consolidates the month-long data points into time units longer than a month, such as an average of data of several months.

 3. Random Walk